Fast fashion trained us to treat clothes as disposable. Buying less can mean looking better.

 Final Thoughts

-The most sustainable wardrobe is one you actually wear.
 Start with one quality piece instead of five cheap ones.
-Choose timeless over trendy.
 Care for what you have.
-Buy secondhand when possible.
-Support brands doing better.
+Buy secondhand first.
+Support the brands doing the work.

 Need Help Building a Sustainable Wardrobe?